NeurodataWithoutBorders/nwb_hackathons/Cosyne_2024/README.md

 * Ben Dichter, CatalystNeuro
 * Alessio Buccino, CatalystNeuro and Allen Institute for Neural Dynamics
 <!-- * Stephanie Albin, Kavli Foundation -->

+## Materials

+TBA

+## Learn more!

+Learn more about upcoming and past NWB events on our [main page](https://neurodatawithoutborders.github.io/nwb_hackathons/Cosyne_2024/).

+New to NWB?
+Learn more about the NWB software ecosystem, how to convert data to NWB, how to read data in NWB, and much more in our [NWB Overview website](https://nwb-overview.readthedocs.io/).

 <!-- ### Additional Organizational Support